 In other words: Cloud and edge have different but complementary features and capabilities, and they’re both more powerful when integrated with the other.

-With both implemented, enterprises can achieve low-latency and even real-time data analysis and transmission to drive personalized and hyper-relevant user experiences.
+With both implemented, enterprises can achieve low-latency and even real-time data analysis, which is critical in the fast-growing world of AI.
 At the same time, they can maintain the massive computing capacity and storage power of the cloud.

-Editor’s note: This is an update to the article originally published on September 29, 2022..
-Read customer stories to learn how the Nutanix Cloud Platform allows organizations to run applications and data anywhere.
+Editor’s note: Read Nutanix customer stories to learn how the Nutanix Cloud Platform helps organizations run applications and data anywhere.

 Dipti Parmar is a marketing consultant and contributing writer to Nutanix.
 She writes columns on major tech and business publications such as IDG’s CIO.com, CMO.com, Entrepreneur Mag and Inc. Follow her @dipTparmar or and on LinkedIn.